This post may contain affiliate links. Please read our disclosure policy.

 Ingredients and Ingredient Notes

 • Jerk Marinade – use my homemade marinade and make it as hot or mild as you prefer.
-Alternatively, you can use store-bought; Grace or Walkerswood brand recommended, they also come in hot and mild heat levels.
+Alternatively, you can use store-bought; Grace or Walkerswood brand recommended, they also come in hot and mild spice levels.

 Additional Ingredients if Not Using Green Seasoning